GospelSounders/adventhymnals/content/02.christ-in-song/10.801-900/08.871-880/02.Some-Sweet-Day/docs.md

 ---
+title: |
-title: 872.
-Some Sweet Day
+    872. Some Sweet Day - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 872.
+Some Sweet Day.
+We shall meet beyond the skies, Some sweet day, some sweet day; Gaze no more in tearful eyes, Some sweet day, some sweet day.
+    keywords:  |
-    keywords: Christ in Song, Some Sweet Day, We shall meet beyond the skies, We shall clasp our own again
+        Christ in Song, adventhymnals, advent hymnals, Some Sweet Day, We shall meet beyond the skies.
+We shall clasp our own again,
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 872. SOME SWEET DAY
+####  Christ in Song,

 ```txt
 1.